lz2510/Tech/security.md

 ## A07:2021 – Identification and Authentication Failures

+### Description

+It happens when
+* Permits default, weak, or well-known passwords, such as "Password1" or "admin/admin".
+* Uses weak or ineffective credential recovery and forgot-password processes, such as "knowledge-based answers," which cannot be made safe.
+* Uses plain text, encrypted, or weakly hashed passwords data stores (see A02:2021-Cryptographic Failures).

-How to Prevent
+#### How to Prevent

-Where possible, implement multi-factor authentication to prevent automated credential stuffing, brute force, and stolen credential reuse attacks.
+* Where possible, implement multi-factor authentication to prevent automated credential stuffing, brute force, and stolen credential reuse attacks.

-Implement weak password checks, such as testing new or changed passwords against the top 10,000 worst passwords list.
+* Implement weak password checks, such as testing new or changed passwords against the top 10,000 worst passwords list.
+* Align password length, complexity, and rotation policies
+* Limit or increasingly delay failed login attempts, but be careful not to create a denial of service scenario.
+Log all failures and alert administrators when credential stuffing, brute force, or other attacks are detected.
+* Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
+Session identifier should not be in the URL, be securely stored, and invalidated after logout, idle, and absolute timeouts.

 https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/